American Academy of Ophthalmology

 - Waives Mid-Year Forum registration fee ($225) for program participants;

-- Provides a special onsite briefing/reception for program participants with Academy, state and subspecialty society leaders;
+- Provides a special onsite briefing/reception for program participants with Academy, state and subspecialty/specialized interest society leaders;

-- Provides mentors for Advocacy Ambassadors’ visits with members of Congress;
+- Ensures Advocacy Ambassadors’ visits with members of Congress include seasoned advocates;

 - Formally recognizes Advocacy Ambassadors during the Mid-Year Forum Opening Session and welcome reception and dinner;